scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 The port through which the staking server will connect to the Avalanche network externally.
 Defaults to `9651`.

-`--internal-staking-port` (string):

-The port through which this server will listen internally.
-Defaults to `staking-port`.

 `--p2p-tls-enabled` (boolean):

 Avalanche uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers.
 However, This can be disabled for testing.
 When TLS is disabled, the `stakingID` will be derived from the IP Address the node claims it owns.
 This will also disable encryption of inter-node communication.
 This should only be specified for testing.
 Defaults to `true`.
 This must be true when `--staking-enabled=true`.